Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

     False --> Upstream✔,Downstream✔
 ```

-- If message is marked as `DuplicateDueToResubmission` and it does not require confirmation the
-  following check happens:
+- if it does *not* require confirmation the following check happens:

 ```mermaid
 stateDiagram-v2